forest1040/TQCQ/README.md

-# TQCQ: Tour of the quantum computing
+# TQCQ: Tour of the quantum computing by QIQB